Loonar ApS Data Processing Agreement

 • Authentication and usage related data such as login identifiers, roles, activity logs and audit trails

 Special categories of data are not intended to be processed.
 Controller is responsible for avoiding the upload of sensitive personal data unless necessary and lawfully justified.
-If special categories of data are processed, this will be under Controller’s responsibility and instructions.
+If special categories of data are processed, this will be under the Controller's responsibility and instructions.

-1. Processing operations
+B.4 Processing operations

 Processing may include: